-Many nurses who pursue a higher degree are already working part or full time.
+Many nurses who pursue a higher degree are already working part or full-time.
 More and more advanced degree programs offer online learning to help students achieve their academic goals while they continue to work.

 Advantages of Online Programs

 Students who choose online or hybrid learning enjoy the flexibility the programs offer.
 Students may study at their convenience, around work hours, and on weekends and holidays if needed.
 Additionally, students can complete the program at their own pace.
-They may take on more courses to complete the program faster, or they can space the curriculum out to complete in a more slow-and-steady pace.
+They may take on more courses to complete the program faster, or they can space the curriculum out to complete at a more slow-and-steady pace.

 In many cases, students have a wider range of schools to select from as well, as out-of-state tuition may not apply to all online programs.